Ir0n2/RoryFlix/README.md

 It should also work on:

 * Ubuntu
-* Most Debian-based Linux distributions
+* Most Debian-based, x11, Linux distributions.

 Windows and macOS are not officially supported at this time because the remote currently depends on `xdotool` for mouse and keyboard control.